The-Devoyage/graphql-gateway/README.md

 }
 ```

-3. Tokens are validated automatically.
+3. Authorization context is appended to `Global Context`.

-4. Valid tokens result in payloads being decoded and attached to Global Context.
+- Token payloads are decoded and attached to context.
+- Authorization status is determined based on valid tokens, and attached to context.
+- Errors are propagated and attached to context.

 ### Global Context

-Payload Data from valid tokens is automatically decoded and attached to `context` of which is sent to federated subgraphs, allowing federated services to consume "globally" available context generated within the gateway.
+Each request is appended with `Global Context`.
+This is data that can be utilized within subgraphs.

 ```
 // Subgraph Service: